ercbk/nested-cross-validation-comparison/README.md

 Johnson](https://tidymodels.github.io/rsample/articles/Applications/Nested_Resampling.html).
 I’ll be examining two aspects of nested cross-validation:

-1. Duration: Which packages and functions give us the fastest implementation of each method?
+1. Duration: Find out which packages and combinations of model functions give us the fastest implementation of each method.
 2. Performance: First, develop a testing framework.
-Then, using a generated dataset, find how many repeats, given the number of samples, should we expect to need in order to obtain a reasonably accurate out-of-sample error estimate.
+Then, using a generated dataset, calculate how many repeats, given the sample size, should we expect to need in order to obtain a reasonably accurate out-of-sample error estimate.

-With regards to the question of speed, I’ll will be testing implementations of both methods from various packages which include {tune}, {mlr3}, {h2o}, and {sklearn}.

 ## Duration Experiment